virtuelleakademie/ki-lehre-refresher/notes/construction-report.md

 4. **Pedagogical structuring**: Prerequisite concepts before conclusions
 5. **Discussion integration**: Strategic pauses for reflection
 6. **Localization**: German translation with Swiss conventions
+7. **Case study addition**: Socratic questioning excursus illustrating hype-evidence gap

-The result is a ~3.25-hour workshop that provides university instructors with a theoretically grounded, evidence-based framework for understanding why AI tools designed for experts may not benefit learners.
+The result is a ~3.5-hour workshop that provides university instructors with a theoretically grounded, evidence-based framework for understanding why AI tools designed for experts may not benefit learners.

 ---